javiserna/Rotation-models-CTTS/readme.md

 plt.show()
 ~~~

+The simulation outputs include the time evolution of the stellar rotational velocity (vsini) and rotational period.
+These values are particularly valuable as they can be directly compared with observational data.

 **References:**

 Serna.
 J, Pinzón.
 G, Hernández.
 J et al., 2023 (Submitted to ApJ).
 Rotational Evolution of Classical T Tauri Stars: Models and Observations.